-As reported in The New England Journal of Medicine by Aditya Bardia, MD, and colleagues, the phase III ASCENT trial has shown prolonged progression-free and overall survival with the antibody-drug conjugate sacituzumab govitecan-hziy vs single-agent chemotherapy in patients with relapsed or refractory metastatic triple-negative breast cancer without brain metastases.
-A progression-free and overall survival benefit was also observed in the total population including patients with baseline brain metastases.
+As reported in The New England Journal of Medicine by Aditya Bardia, MD, of the Division of Medical Oncology, Massachusetts General Hospital Cancer Center, and colleagues, the phase III ASCENT trial has shown prolonged progression-free and overall survival with the Trop-2–directed antibody-drug conjugate sacituzumab govitecan-hziy vs single-agent chemotherapy in patients with relapsed or refractory metastatic triple-negative breast cancer without brain metastases (primary trial population).1 Sacituzumab govitecan also significantly improved progression-free and overall survival in the population of all randomly assigned patients (full population), including those with baseline brain metastases.

 Aditya Bardia, MD

-The primary trial population consisted of 468 patients with no evidence of brain metastases, including 235 in the sacituzumab govitecan group vs 233 in the chemotherapy group (54% received eribulin; 20%, vinorelbine; 13%, capecitabine; and 12%, gemcitabine).
+A total of 61 patients had brain metastases at baseline (32 in the sacituzumab govitecan group and 29 in the chemotherapy group).
+The primary trial population consisted of the remaining 468 patients with no evidence of brain metastases, including 235 in the sacituzumab govitecan group vs 233 in the chemotherapy group.
+In the chemotherapy group, 54% received eribulin, 20% received vinorelbine, 13% received capecitabine, and 12% received gemcitabine.
 The primary endpoint was progression-free survival on blinded independent central review among patients without brain metastases.
-Efficacy analyses involved the patients without brain metastases at baseline, as well as the full trial population.

-A total of 32 patients assigned to receive chemotherapy in the primary population received no trial drug (n = 26) or withdrew consent (n = 6) before treatment; these patients are included in the efficacy analysis, but not in the safety analyses.
+A total of 32 patients assigned to receive chemotherapy in the primary trial population received no trial drug (26 patients) or withdrew consent (6 patients) before treatment; these patients are included in the efficacy analysis but not in the safety analyses.

-The investigators concluded, “Progression-free and overall survival were significantly longer with sacituzumab govitecan than with single-agent chemotherapy among patients with metastatic triple-negative breast cancer.
+The investigators concluded: “Both progression-free and overall survival were significantly longer with sacituzumab govitecan than with single-agent chemotherapy among patients with metastatic triple-negative breast cancer.
 Myelosuppression and diarrhea were more frequent with sacituzumab govitecan.”